 Due to the incompleteness of the skeleton it is not possible to use many of the methods normally used for ageing non-adults.
 However, some teeth are complete and present.
-The presence of a complete crown with no root formation indicates that the individual was no older than 2 years and 8 months old, and no younger than 1 year and 4 months old.
+The presence of a complete crown with no root formation indicates that the individual was approximately 2 years of age, ± 8 months.